-If you analyze it deeper, you would notice that the app follows rules of gamification and you are only able to proceed further once you have finished a certain task or game.
+If you analyze it more profoundly, you will notice that the app follows the rules of gamification, and you can only proceed further once you have finished a specific task or game.

-It contains CTAs placed at the right page and allows you to advance to new learning categories after your learning goals have been completed.
-It works in a thoroughly systematic manner and has been gamified to keep the users engaged as well as enliven the notion of learning a new language for them.
+It contains CTAs on the right page and allows you to advance to new learning categories after completing your learning goals.
+It works thoroughly and systematically and has been gamified to keep the users engaged and revitalize the notion of learning a new language.

 A good UX design does not have unnecessary design elements and features.
 A befitting example would be of Trello, an online collaboration tool that allows you to keep your projects and discussion boards organized in one place.

 As for its UX design, Trello has a compact interface and does not contain additional features.
-Adding features that serve no purpose only makes the user experience and interaction with the tool complicated.
+Adding features that serve no purpose only complicates the user experience and interaction with the tool.